benjaminion/upgrading-ethereum-book/src/book.md

 `get_domain()` pops up whenever signatures need to be verified, since a [`DomainType`](/part3/config/types#domaintype) is always mixed in to the signed data.
 For the science behind domains, see [Domain types](/part3/config/constants#domain-types) and [`compute_domain()`](/part3/helper/misc#def_compute_domain).

-With the exception of `DOMAIN_DEPOSIT`, domains are always combined with the fork [version](/part3/config/types#version) before being used in signature generation.
+Except for `DOMAIN_DEPOSIT`, domains are always combined with the fork [version](/part3/config/types#version) before being used in signature generation.
 This is to distinguish messages from different chains, and ensure that validators don't get slashed if they choose to participate on two independent forks.
 (That is, deliberate forks, aka hard-forks.
 Participating on both branches of temporary consensus forks is punishable: that's basically the whole point of slashing.)

 Note that a message signed under one fork version will be valid during the next fork version, but not thereafter.
 So, for example, voluntary exit messages signed during Altair will be valid after the Bellatrix beacon chain upgrade, but not after the Capella upgrade (the one after Bellatrix).
 Voluntary exit messages signed during Phase&nbsp;0 are valid under Altair but will be made invalid by the Bellatrix upgrade.